 The Brand Park Memorial Pool was originally built in 1937.
 It was destroyed by a flood in 1946 and rebuilt.
 The pool has been non-functional and fully closed for 19 years.

-Johnson’s company, the Endicott Johnson shoe factory, built and maintained the pool.
-When the shoe company’s business declined, it donated the pool to the village to help with the costs of its maintenance.
+The Endicott Johnson Corporation, a shoe factory and major industry in Broome County, built and maintained the pool.
+When the company’s business declined, it donated the pool to the village of Johnson City to help with the costs of its maintenance.

 Jim Hassell, who helped form the Committee to Save Brand Park Pool, wants Elmira to restore the pool for the community.